Screen-Shot Documentation Ends Here! Today!

 While you do not have to have the System Administrator Role, it really does help because some parts of Dynamics CRM/365 are only accessible by Administrators.

 SnapShot! is a Windows application that is installed on a user's workstation.
+You do not need to install SnapShot! on the Dynamics CRM/365 server.

 Once installed, it can access any Dynamics CRM/365 installation with which the user has access.